or: Self-Disparagement, Self-Doubt

-Self-deprecation means belittling yourself, or running yourself down, in the eyes of others.
+Self-deprecation means belittling yourself, or running yourself down, both internally and in the eyes of others.
 It is a drive to make yourself small or even invisible.

 Self-deprecation is defined as:

-In this case, however, the basic strategy is to “get in first”—to launch a preemptive attack on your own failings before anyone else can do so.
-While the arrogant person tries to deny their imperfections by feigning perfection, the self-deprecating person believes their own imperfection is absolute: I am simply not as good as other people.
+In this case, however, the basic strategy is to get in first—to launch a preemptive attack on your own failings before anyone else can do so.
+While the arrogant person tries to deny their imperfections by feigning perfection, the self-deprecating person believes their own imperfection is absolute: I am simply not as good as other people… And it’s perfectly obvious to everyone else, so there’s no point denying it.

 Like all chief features, self-deprecation involves the following components: